Victor-starr/portfolio/README.md

 ## Features

-- `Fast Development with Vite`: Instant server start and fast HMR for seamless development experience.
+- **Fast Development with Vite**: Instant server start and fast HMR for seamless development experience.
-- `Hot Module Replacement (HMR)`: Instantly update modules without a full page reload.
+- **Hot Module Replacement (HMR)**: Instantly update modules without a full page reload.
-- `Linting with ESLint`: Ensures code quality and consistency.
+- **Linting with ESLint**: Ensures code quality and consistency.
-- `Fast Refresh using Babel or SWC`: Fast and reliable module updates during development.
+- **Fast Refresh using Babel or SWC**: Fast and reliable module updates during development.
-- `Styling with SASS`: Use advanced CSS features through SASS preprocessing.
+- **Styling with SASS**: Use advanced CSS features through SASS preprocessing.

 ## Languages and Technologies Used

-- `JavaScript`: Primary programming language.
-- `React`: A JavaScript library for building user interfaces.
-- `Vite`: A fast build tool and development server.
-- `ESLint`: A tool for identifying and fixing JavaScript issues.
-- `Babel`: A JavaScript compiler for transpiling and optimizing code.
-- `SWC`: A super-fast JavaScript and TypeScript compiler.
-- `SASS`: A CSS preprocessor that allows for variables, nested rules, and more.

-## Getting Started

-### Prerequisites
-## Overview

-This project is a modern web application built using `React` and `Vite`.
-It provides a minimal and efficient setup for developing React applications with Hot Module Replacement (HMR), SASS for styling, and ESLint for code quality assurance.

-## Features

-- `Fast Development with Vite`: Instant server start and fast HMR for seamless development experience.
-- `Hot Module Replacement (HMR)`: Instantly update modules without a full page reload.
-- `Linting with ESLint`: Ensures code quality and consistency.
-- `Fast Refresh using Babel or SWC`: Fast and reliable module updates during development.
-- `Styling with SASS`: Use advanced CSS features through SASS preprocessing.

-## Languages and Technologies Used

-- `JavaScript`: Primary programming language.
+- **JavaScript**: Primary programming language.
-- `React`: A JavaScript library for building user interfaces.
+- **React**: A JavaScript library for building user interfaces.
-- `Vite`: A fast build tool and development server.
+- **Vite**: A fast build tool and development server.
-- `ESLint`: A tool for identifying and fixing JavaScript issues.
+- **ESLint**: A tool for identifying and fixing JavaScript issues.
-- `Babel`: A JavaScript compiler for transpiling and optimizing code.
+- **Babel**: A JavaScript compiler for transpiling and optimizing code.
-- `SWC`: A super-fast JavaScript and TypeScript compiler.
+- **SWC**: A super-fast JavaScript and TypeScript compiler.
-- `SASS`: A CSS preprocessor that allows for variables, nested rules, and more.
+- **SASS**: A CSS preprocessor that allows for variables, nested rules, and more.

 ## Getting Started